kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Origin: *
     //
-    // When the `allowCredentials` config field is true,
+    // When the request is credentialed, the gateway must not specify the `*`
+    // wildcard in the `Access-Control-Allow-Origin` response header.
+When
-    // the `allowOrigins` config field contains the "*" wildcard, and the
+    // additionally the `AllowCredentials` field is true and `AllowOrigins`
-    // request is credentialed, the gateway must return a
+    // field specified with the `*` wildcard, the gateway must return a
     // single origin in the value of the `Access-Control-Allow-Origin`
     // response header, instead of specifying the `*` wildcard.
-    // (The wildcard is always forbidden in response to a credentialed
-    // request irrespective of the Gateway configuration.)
 The value
     // of the header `Access-Control-Allow-Origin` is same as the `Origin`
     // header provided by the client.
     //
     // Input: